tinkoff-mobile-tech/TinkoffConcurrency/README.md

 }
 ```

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-Example app is a small demo that
-illustrates behavior of `withCheckedThrowingCancellableContinuation` for both cancellable and non-cancellable tasks, and compares that
-to vanilla `withCheckedThrowingContinuation` behavior.

-Example application needs iOS 15.0 to run, as it uses new SwiftUI features.
-It does NOT imply any restrictions of using TinkoffConcurrency
-library on older iOS versions.

 ## Requirements

 TinkoffConcurrency requires Swift 5.5 and higher, with support of Swift Concurrency.
 This way, all Xcode versions starting from 13.0 would work.